DayNiz/CmdFNaF/README.md

 --WARNING--

-If you mant to compile it yourself, make sure the executable is with a folder named src with the sounds (the .wav files).
+If you want to compile it yourself, make sure the executable is with a folder named src with the sounds (the .wav files).

 ---
-FNaF made by Scott Cawthon.
+©2014 FNaF made by Scott Cawthon.
 I just remade the game in ASCII art.